 Progressive Overload and Adaptation

 Progressive overload means gradually increasing training stress so the body continues to adapt.
-Without progressive overload, adaptation plateaus.
+Without progressive overload, adaptation plateaus, the body settles into the current stimulus, treats it as the new baseline, and stops changing.
+This is the most common reason athletes stall after the first few months of consistent training.

 However, progressive overload is not about always training harder.
-It is about training smarter:
+It is about training with intent:

 • Increase one variable at a time